MLH/Twilio-GHW-Cloud-Week/README.md

 It will be easier to edit the curl command if you copy it into a text editor.

-To set your environment variables, follow the steps in Day 2 step 3.
+To set your environment variables, follow the steps in Challenge 2 step 3.

 To replace the number and the channel: